jepersson/P5-enron/final_project/submission_questions.md

 invaluable tool for avoiding over fitting your model to noise only existing in the data used initially.

-In order to do this practically we need to split up our data in two sets, one used for training and one used for testing.
-Since our data set is rather small and as mentiond earlier are labels are unbalanced StratifiedShuffleSplit (also used in the provided tester.py) from sklearn where used to split up our data set into testing and training sets while trying to keep the ratio of POIs and non-POIs from the initial data.
+In order to do this practically we need to split up our data into different sets, one used for training, one used for testing, and one for validation.
+Since our data set is rather small we will use our test set for both testing and validation, and as mentiond earlier are labels are unbalanced StratifiedShuffleSplit (also used in the provided tester.py) from sklearn where used to split up our data set into testing and training sets while trying to keep the ratio of POIs and non-POIs from the initial data.
 To make our validation more robust we split the data multiple times creating 1000 different pairs of training and testing data before performing crossvalidation and calculating our performance metrics as means for all 1000 different variations.

 6. Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something